 Two great ways to use these tools on your site that I’ve had success with are by using popups and doing content upgrades in posts.

-If you don’t have a website, you hate blogging and you have no desire at all to build a site then don’t worry, you don’t need one to build a list.
+If you don’t have a website, you hate blogging, or you have no desire at all to build a site then don’t worry, you don’t need one to build an email list.

-All you need is a landing page where you can direct traffic to, and an autoresponder to collect your emails.
+All you need is a landing page to send traffic to, and an autoresponder to collect your emails.

-While there are quite a few landing page builders out there, the best one I’ve used so far is ClickFunnels.
+While there are quite a few landing page builders out there, one of the best ones I’ve used so far is Systeme.

 So whichever method you’re going with above, you’ll then need to connect your opt-in form to an autoresponder.